 President & CEO Gerald W. Adelmann joined Openlands in 1980 to coordinate a special program that led to the creation of the Illinois and Michigan Canal National Heritage Corridor, the first federal land designation of its kind.
-Today, there are more than fifty federally designated heritage areas across the United States.
+Today, there are 49 federally designated heritage areas across the United States.
+Inspired by this model, Jerry launched the Canal Corridor Association in 1982 to work within the heritage corridor.

 Jerry is chairman of the Center for Humans and Nature and an emeritus member of the National Board of Advisors of the National Trust for Historic Preservation.
-He also chairs the City of Chicago’s Nature and Wildlife Committee, where he played an integral role in the initiation and recent completion of the Chicago Nature and Wildlife Plan, and is a member of several other boards and commissions.
+He also chairs the City of Chicago’s Nature and Wildlife Committee, and is a member of several other boards and commissions.

 Jerry has been involved in conservation and historic preservation projects in China since the early 1990s.
+He is an international adviser to the Yangon Heritage Trust in Myanmar, advising on regional planning and sustainable development.
 He lectures extensively throughout the United States and abroad.
 Jerry has received an honorary doctorate from Lewis University and is an honorary member of the American Association of Landscape Architects.

 - B.A., Georgetown University, Washington, DC